benoit-liquet/SEMI-MARKOV-VIGNETTE/Section4-2.md

-# Package used to reproduce results from our submitted article
+# The R packages used to reproduce results from our submitted article